-Start by looking at a range of fashion brands that use social media cohesively across a range of channels of communication and present these in a visual and written form;
+Start by looking at a range of fashion brands (choose 4 different brands) that use social media cohesively across a range of channels of communication and present these in a visual and written form:

-Write a brief overview of each of the brands, its background, beginnings, and how the brand uses social media.
-Look at a minimum of four brands and summarise this research as visually as possible across one slide only.
+Write a brief overview of each of the brands, focusing on the brand’s background, beginnings, and how the brand uses social media.
+Summarise this research as visually as possible across one slide only.
 You can use PowerPoint, Google Slides, Adobe InDesign or any software you like, as long as it allows you to save/export in PDF format.
 Think of it as a quarter of the slide/page for each brand.
 You can write as much as you like but when it comes to presenting this on the slide, try to replace the words with images as much as possible.

 Part 2: Creative Response (TikTok)